jedisct1/libsodium-doc/key_derivation/README.md

 Optionally, a 16-byte (`crypto_core_hchacha20_CONSTBYTES`) constant `c` can be specified to personalize the function to an application. `c` can be left to `NULL` to use the default constant.

-The following code snippet can be used to construct a ChaCha20-Poly1305 variant with a 192-bit nonce (XChaCha20) on libsodium \< 1.0.12 (versions \>= 1.0.12 already include this construction).
+The following code snippet illustrates how XChaCha20, the variant of ChaCha20-Poly1305 with a 192-bit nonce, is built:

 ``` c
 #define MESSAGE (const unsigned char *) "message"